House Flipping: How To Profit On A Fixer-Upper

 Flipping houses is more popular than ever.
 Thanks to the popularity of home renovation shows, taking a dilapidated house and turning it into a sellable home now seems like a fun and profitable weekend hobby rather than the risky, time-consuming endeavor it actually is.

-That’s not to say it shouldn’t be done or that it can’t be rewarding.
-You just need to know what you’re getting yourself into when you take on a fixer-upper.
+That’s not to say it shouldn’t be done or that it can’t be rewarding, but you need to know what you’re getting yourself into when you take on a fixer-upper.
+In this article, we’ll explain house flipping and what you should know before taking the leap.

 What Is House Flipping?